scala-ide/scala-ide.github.com/team.md

 {% include current-team.txt %}

 Former contributors also deserve credit.
-Thanks to Miles Sabin (former Project Leader), David Bernard, Donna Malayeri, Joshua Suereth, Eugene Vigdorchik, and all other contributors.
+Thanks to Miles Sabin (former Project Leader), David Bernard, Matthew Farwell, Donna Malayeri, Joshua Suereth, Eugene Vigdorchik, and all other contributors.

 ## Sponsors
 We would also like to take the opportunity to thank our biggest, and most fun supporter, [Typesafe](http://www.typesafe.com)